 7. Remember that every child is different:

-Always remember, if your child genuinely does struggle with reading, the best thing that a parent can do is to support them as they strive to improve.
 If a child feels embarrassed or ashamed of their problems then they will be less comfortable asking for help.